Translucent Forest - contemporary painting digital art - pixels.com/featured/translucent-forest-linda-mears.html

 "Winter Skating" is featured on this popular magazine!

-It appears on the front and back covers.
+The painting appears on the front and back covers.

-And, her bio is on page three.
+And, Linda's bio is on page three.

 Winter Skating displayed on your wall!
 Original oil painting sold at gallery on Madison Ave, NY, NY.
 Fine art prints are available.